evanmiltenburg/MeasureDiversity/README.md

 ## Citation

+* Bibliographic data for all systems can be found in `/Data/Systems/`.
-If you use this repository, please consider citing our paper:
+* If you use this repository, please consider citing our paper:

 ```
 @InProceedings{C18-1147,